 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This Turkey chili recipe is a true 30 minute meal and is soon to be one of your favorites!
+This Turkey Chili Recipe is a true 30 minute meal and is soon to be one of your favorites!
 Especially in the winter months, I love a good bowl of chili and this is the one I always make.
 You can slow cook it longer, but it’s delicious in just 30 minutes!

 Table of Contents